telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

 # Custom Cell Editors

 Custom editors are helpers that make it easier for the user to enter a correct value.

-For example, a custom editor allows the user to enter a date in a cell by picking it from a calendar, rather than typing it.
+For example, a custom editor allows the user to enter a date in a cell by picking it from a calendar rather than typing it.
 This functionality is achieved by applying data validation with the `Date` criteria, and selecting the **Display button to show calendar** checkbox.
 Another built-in editor is for the `List` validation criterion&mdash;it displays a popup displaying the allowed values.

+## Definition

 To define custom editors, use `kendo.spreadsheet.registerEditor(name, editor)`.
 The `name` is an ID of your choice, which you will later use to select this particular editor on a `Range`.
 The `editor` can be an object or a function.
 As an object, it should currently have an `edit` method, and an `icon` property, as explained below.

+## Configuration

 The `edit(options)` method is invoked with the following options: